Pudong International Airport, Shanghai

 - Xi’an (Xi’an Xianyang International Airport).

-Note that in cities that allow transit without a visa for a maximum of 72 hours, travelers can only arrive at and depart from the country by air; they also can’t leave the city where they landed in (or the province they landed in depending on the arrival city).
+Note that in cities that allow transit without a visa for a maximum of 72 hours, travelers can only arrive at and depart from the country by air; they also can’t leave the city where they landed (or the province they landed in depending on the arrival city).

-Remember that if you land in Chongqing, Guilin, Harbin, you can’t leave the city you’ve stopped in.
+Remember that if you land in Chongqing, Guilin, or Harbin, you can’t leave the city you’ve stopped in.
 If you land in Xi’an, you can only stay in Xi’an or go to Xinyang.
-Lastly, if instead you land in Changsha or Guangzhou, then you can’t leave their respective provinces (which are, in order, Hunan and Guangdong).
+Lastly, if instead, you land in Changsha or Guangzhou, then you can’t leave their respective provinces (which are, in order, Hunan and Guangdong).

 In this photo you can see the blue stick that I got in my passport at Shanghai Airport, when I required the visa exemption for 4 hours